 The other side of an iron problem: Hemochromatosis

-Many thyroid patients find themselves with too low levels of iron.
-And that alone can cause issues with trying to raise Natural Desiccated Thyroid. i.e. the T3 will raise high in the blood without getting to your cells well, causing hyper-like symptoms.
+Yes, many thyroid patients find themselves with too low levels of iron, causing issues with raising NDT or T3.
 Read the NDT doesnt work for me page to understand this issue.

-But a small percentage of patients might find themselves with the opposite problem—very high levels of iron.
+But a small percentage of patients might find themselves with the opposite problem—very high levels of both iron, % saturation AND ferritin.
+All three.
 And one main reason is called Hemochromatosis, a genetic issue which can cause iron overload.

-Genes involved in having the Hemochromatosis mutation are C282Y and H63D, with the former being the most common.
+Genes involved in having the Hemochromatosis mutation are C282Y and H63D, with the former, i.e. C282Y being the most common.
 From http://www.medicinenet.com/iron_overload/page3.htm:

 A C282Y homozygote is a person who has inherited one mutated C282Y gene from each parent.
 A C282Y homozygote is considered at risk of developing iron overload.
 In fact, C282Y homozygotes account for 95% of all hereditary hemochromatosis.
 Conversely, not every C282Y homozygote develops iron overload.
 Studies have shown that an estimated 50% of C282Y homozygotes may not develop iron overload or its complications.

 A C282Y/H63D compound heterozygote is a person who has inherited one mutated C282Y gene from one parent and a second mutated H63D gene from the other parent.
 Most compound heterozygotes have normal iron levels though some can develop mild to moderate iron overload.